surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 - Compare to process inherited `PSModulePath` environment variable
   - If the same:
-    - Append the **AllUsers** `PSModulePath` to the end following the semantics of the `Path` environment variable
+    - Append the **AllUsers** `PSModulePath` to the end following the semantics of the `PATH` environment variable
     - The Windows `System32` path comes from the machine defined `PSModulePath` so doesn't need to be added explicitly
   - If different, treat as though user explicitly modified it and don't append